EdDataScienceEES/tutorial-orla03/index.md

 Correct!
 The degrees of freedom match our summary!

 We will now introduce significance levels; these are highly important and coherent with the level chosen as alpha.
-For example, when computing a 95% confidence interval, this suggests our value of alpha will be 5% and the associated confidence interval output will give us a numerical value for the data at 2.5% and 97.5%, this is known as a two-sided confidence interval.
+For example, when computing a (two-sided) 95% confidence interval, this suggests that our value of alpha will be 5% and the associated confidence interval output will give us a numerical value for the data at 2.5% and 97.5%, this is known as a two-sided confidence interval.
 In ecology, we often use a two-sided confidence interval rather than a one-sided confidence interval as we generally want an upper and a lower bound, this has less limitations.

-Don't worry too much here, R has a default of 95% level.
+Don't worry too much here, R has a default of 95% significance level.

 We will understand mathematically the formula for a Confidence Interval, this will help with construction in R.